ruiwenge2/Blaster2D/README.md

 - WASD/Arrow keys to move
 - Click to shoot
-- Press R to reload gun
+- Press R to reload gun, and G to throw grenade
 - Collect the gold for ammo

 To buy skins, you have to sign up for an account.